-Class A Ordinary Shares issuable upon exercise of
+Our Class A Ordinary Shares issuable upon exercise

+of all Warrants

-all Warrants 46,100,020 shares
+46,100,020 shares

-• 9,583,333 public warrants

-• 36,516,687 private placement warrants
+- 9,583,333 public warrants - 36,516,687 private placement warrants

-Exercise Price of the public warrants \$11.50 per share, subject to adjustment as described herein
+Exercise Price of the public warrants

+\$11.50 per share, subject to adjustment as described herein

-Exercise Price of the private placement warrants • \$11.50 per share (5,166,667 shares)
+Exercise Price of the private placement warrants

+- \$11.50 per share (5,166,667 shares)

-• \$0.000054 per share (4,316,570 shares)
+- \$0.000054 per share (4,316,570 shares)

-• \$0.000005 per share (26,941,517 shares)
+- \$0.000005 per share (26,941,517 shares)

-• \$1.60551 per share (91,933 shares)
+- \$1.60551 per share (91,933 shares)

-Class A Ordinary Shares outstanding as of August

-31, 2022 460,522,715 Class A Ordinary Shares

-Use of proceeds We will receive up to an aggregate of approximately \$169,772,975 from the exercise of all Warrants assuming the exercise in full of all such warrants for cash.
+Use of proceeds

+We will receive up to an aggregate of approximately \$169,772,975 from the exercise of all Warrants assuming the exercise in full of all such warrants for cash.
 Unless we inform you otherwise in a prospectus supplement or free writing prospectus, we intend to use the net proceeds from the exercise of such warrants for general corporate purposes which may include acquisitions or other strategic investments or repayment of outstanding indebtedness.

 Resale of Class A Ordinary Shares

+Our Class A Ordinary Shares offered by the Selling

+Securityholders

-Our Class A Ordinary Shares offered by the Selling Securityholders Up to 674,426,996 shares (including Class A Ordinary Shares underlying the Warrants and Class B Ordinary Shares)
+Up to 672,960,733 shares (including Class A Ordinary Shares underlying the Warrants and Class B Ordinary

+Shares'

-Use of proceeds We will not receive any proceeds from the sale of the Class A Ordinary Shares to be offered by the Selling Securityholders.
-With respect to the Class A Ordinary Shares underlying the warrants, we will not receive any proceeds from such shares except with respect to amounts received by us upon exercise of such warrants to the extent such warrants are exercised for cash.
-We believe the likelihood that warrant holders will exercise their warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our Class A Ordinary Shares is less than \$11.50 per share, we believe holders of our
+Use of proceeds

+We will not receive any proceeds from the sale of the Class A Ordinary Shares to be offered by the Selling Securityholders.
+With respect to the Class A Ordinary Shares underlying the warrants, we will not receive any proceeds from such shares except with respect to amounts received by us upon exercise of such warrants to the extent such warrants are exercised for cash

-Nasdaq Ticker-Symbol Class A Ordinary Shares: "PGY" and their permitted transferees and all of the shares owned by the Sponsor and certain directors and advisors of EJFA and their permitted transferees.
-See the Pagaya Articles, which are incorporated herein by reference to Exhibit 1.1 of Pagaya's Current Report on Form 6-K filed with the SEC on June 28, 2022.
-Securityholders are subject to the lock-up provisions in Pagaya Articles (the "Lock-Up Agreements"), which provide for certain restrictions on transfer until the termination of applicable lock-up periods.
-These Lock- Up Agreements entered into in connection with the Merger set forth that certain lock-up restrictions will expire in the six to twelve months following closing of the Merger, or earlier if certain trading price thresholds are achieved.
-As a result of our share price satisfying certain of these price thresholds, the lock-up restrictions will expire (i) on September 20, 2022, with respect to 50% of the Lock-Up Shares owned by Pagaya Equity Holders and their permitted transferees and (ii) on December 19, 2022, with respect to the remaining 50% of the Lock-Up Shares owned by Pagaya Equity Holders Lock-up Agreements of factors you should consider carefully before deciding to invest in our Class A Ordinary Shares.
-Certain securities that are owned by the Selling Risk Factors See the section titled " Risk Factors " and the other information included in this prospectus for a discussion public warrants and private placement warrants will be unlikely to exercise their warrants on a cash basis.
+Lock-up Agreements

+Certain securities that are owned by the Selling Securityholders are subject to the lock-up provisions in Pagaya Articles (the "Lock-Up Agreements"), which provide for certain restrictions on transfer until the termination of applicable lock-up periods.
+See the Pagaya Articles, which are incorporated herein by reference to Exhibit 3.2 of Pagaya's Registration Statement on Form F-4 filed with the SEC on April 7,

+Nasdaq Ticker-Symbol

+Class A Ordinary Shares: "PGY"